 “The choice you make, between hating and forgiving, can become the story of your life.”
 With this one sentence, Shantaram grabbed me from the first paragraph and kept me enraptured throughout its 946 pages.

-It offers sweeping descriptions of India’s slums, villages, and cities, but it’s the depth of the characters that makes this book so engaging.
+It offers sweeping descriptions of India’s slums, villages, and cities, but it’s the depth of the characters that make this book so engaging.

 Before reading Shantaram I had little interest in visiting India, but once I started the book I felt so connected to her people that it quickly shot to the top of my bucket list.